 3. Pipe Culvert:

-The culvert which consists of one or more pipes placed side by side over a concrete base below the embankment of a roadway or railway track is known as pipe culvert.
+These types of culvert consist of one or more pipes placed side by side over a concrete base below the embankment of a roadway or railway track.

 4. Box Culvert: